martinrotter/rssguard/resources/docs/Documentation.md

 ### Notifications <a id="notif"></a>
 RSS Guard allows you to configure behavior of desktop notifications.
 There is a number of events which can be configured:
-* New (unread) articles fetched
+* New (unread) articles fetched.
-* Fetching of articles is started
+* Fetching of articles is started.
-* Login OAuth tokens are refreshed
+* Login OAuth tokens are refreshed.
-* New RSS Guard version is available
+* New RSS Guard version is available.
 * etc.

 <img alt="alt-img" src="images/notif.png" width="600px">